open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 4: Add images and sound files to the file pool

-%--
-video:
- source: youtube
- id: VidTutorialStep4
- videoid: eiGXe-t-C28?start=1373
- width: 640
- height: 360
- caption: |
-  Step 4 in the step-by-step video tutorial.
---%

-We will not actually draw the stimuli in this experiment, but use images from file.
+For our stimuli, we will use images from file.
 In addition, we will play a sound if the participant makes an error.
 For this we need a sound file.

 You can download the required files here (in most webbrowsers you can right-click the links and choose 'Save Link As' or a similar option):